ral9000/VHEGEN/README.md

 ## Generating matrix element expansions

+Below are the methods which must be sequentially called to generate the full matrix element expansions for a specified vibronic problem.
+For more details about the methods described, please see Section 5.3 in the associated paper.

 | Method                              | Description                                                                                                                                                                                                                       |
 |-------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `set_e_coords(e_coordinate_system)` | Defines the coordinate system for problems involving e-type vibrational modes.
 Allowed arguments are `cart`, `pol`, or `both`.                                                                                                    |